 Tired of searching for general contracting advice, only to find basic tips that don’t really apply to you?

 We hear you.
-That’s why we hunted down the best marketing tips for general contractors like you.
+That’s why we hunted down the best contractor marketing tips for general contractors like you.
 It’s pretty obvious I’m not a general contractor, BUT I do know marketing — so I searched through contracting forums, Reddit, Quora, and other sites to make sure I’m finding the best advice for you guys.

-Whether you’re just starting your general contracting business or need some new customers, take a look at the marketing tips I found that are designed for general contractors only.
+Whether you’re just starting your general contracting business or need some new customers, take a look at the contractor marketing tips I found that are designed for general contractors only.

 If you don’t have a website for your general contracting business, I have one question for you: What are you waiting for?